 11. Whole grains

-Dieting and carbohydrate consumption seem to belong in two different categories.
+Dieting and carbohydrate consumption seem to belong to two different categories.
 This isn’t always the case, as you’ll be relieved to know.
-Because whole grains are high in fibre and protein, a small amount will keep you satisfied for a long time.
+Because whole grains are high in fiber and protein, a small amount will keep you satisfied for a long time.

 Do not eat or limit: